NAIL-HNU/ESVIO_AA/README.md

 ## Coming Soon

-This repository contains the code implementation for our paper titled "Direct Visual-Inertial Odometry with a Stereo Event Camera," submitted to ICRA.
+This repository contains the code implementation for our paper titled "IMU-Aided Event-based Stereo Visual Odometry", submitted to ICRA.

 ## Abstract